-As many of you know, ever since I hit my tipping point with office jobs I decided to live a life of voluntary simplicity.
-This lifestyle change is the main reason why I was able to leave that job and pursue my passions.
+As many of you know, I have decided to live a life of voluntary simplicity.
+This lifestyle change is the main reason why I was able to start a business and pursue my passions in life.

 However, a lot of people who I talk to are curious to know what simplicity means in terms of a lifestyle.
 So here is an in-depth look at the lifestyle and how you can start living it yourself.